Zettlr/zettlr-docs/docs/en/academic/citations.md

 ![Point Zettlr to your database file](../img/settings_export.png)

+### Step 4: Enable *Render Citations*

+In the *Display* section of the preferences, you will find the option *Render Citations* which has to be enabled for the citations to actually work in the editor.
+Usually, once you check this option, it will be enabled even after updating Zettlr.

 ## Citing in Zettlr

 Citing in Zettlr is very easy.
 Zettlr supports pandoc's citeproc-syntax for writing citations, so you'll have two options on how to write citations.
 First, you can simply throw a single identifier somewhere in your text to simply render a citation for this key.
 It should look like this: `@Harvey2005a`.
 All citation keys begin with an `@` followed by the citation key.